 In short, you identify the upsetting memory you want to focus on, including any negative thoughts, feelings and bodily sensations related to the memory.
 You hold the memory in your mind while also paying attention to a back-and-forth stimulus.
 This process is done in short sets (about 30 seconds each) until the memory is processed by the brain, the way you experience the memory shifts, and distress resolves.
 In most cases, you will not be asked to talk about your trauma in detail, although you will be asked to call your trauma to mind in session.

-For more information on this wonderful and exciting therapy please visit one or more of the following websites:
+For more information on this wonderful and exciting therapy please visit the following websites:

 Cognitive Behavioral Therapy